 Our objective is to significantly increase the number of students engaged in meaningful business studies through the Ch’nook initiative and across BC.
 Increased participation in Ch’nook will make a genuine difference in Aboriginal communities by empowering Aboriginal youth and enabling them to reach their full potential as knowledgeable and innovative members of the business community.

 Core Programs and Activities

-Ch’nook Cousins introduces Aboriginal students in grades 11 and 12 to entrepreneurship and management as career options.
+Ch’nook Cousins introduces Aboriginal students from grades 9 to 12 to entrepreneurship and management as career options.
 It creates connections with post-secondary Aboriginal business students and corporate partners, and emphasizes the importance of secondary and post-secondary education for future success.

 The Ch’nook Indigenous Business Network engages Aboriginal students in business and management studies at higher educational institutions across the province.
 It aims to encourage, enable and enhance students’ business education experiences through network gatherings, career and professional development, and academic and financial support.
-Each year, approximately 40 full-time students are recognized as Ch’nook Scholars.
-Each Scholar receives at $2000 scholarship, all expenses paid attendance to two provincial gatherings, as well as professional development opportunities.
-Though the Scholars initiative is core to the Network, there are many opportunities for other students to participate in activities and receive funding assistance from Ch’nook.
+Each year, a new cohort of full-time Aboriginal business students are recognized as Ch’nook Scholars.
+Each Scholar receives at $2000 scholarship, all expenses paid attendance to two provincial gatherings, as well as internship and professional development opportunities.

 The Ch’nook Advanced Management Program is a part-time certificate program designed for Aboriginal participants with at least five years of work experience who are interested in developing enhanced business management skills.
-Tuition fees range from $4,500 for local students to $9,000 for non-local students.
-This covers tuition and course materials.
-The higher fee for non -local students also includes all travel, accommodation and meals.
+Tuition fees range from $6000 for local students, to $10,000 for local students requiring accommodation but no transportation, to $12,000 for non-local students requiring transportation as well.
+This covers tuition, course materials, breakfasts and lunches.

 How you can help